-OKLAHOMA CITY — 20 students from across the Oklahoma have been selected to serve on the 2020-2021 Oklahoma Agriculture Youth Council.
+OKLAHOMA CITY — Twenty students from across the Oklahoma have been selected to serve on the 2021-2022 Oklahoma Agriculture Youth Council hosted by the Oklahoma Department of Agriculture, Food and Forestry.

 The council was created by Secretary of Agriculture, Blayne Arthur to develop future agricultural leaders in Oklahoma through professional development, industry exposure and experiential learning.
 The council consists of upcoming high school seniors interested in learning about and representing the agriculture industry from across the state.